mobanisto/pinpit-gradle-plugin/README.md

 pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64.
 pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64.
 pinpitPackageDefaultMsiX64 - Builds an MSI package for WindowsX64.
+pinpitPackageDefaultUberJarForLinuxX64 - Packages an Uber-Jar for LinuxX64.
-pinpitPackageDefaultUberJarForCurrentOS - Packages an Uber-Jar for the current OS. pinpitPackageRelease - Builds packages for all systems and architectures. pinpitPackageReleaseDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseMsiX64 - Builds an MSI package for WindowsX64. pinpitPackageReleaseUberJarForCurrentOS - Packages an Uber-Jar for the current OS. pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory. pinpitPrepareAppResourcesWindowsX64 - Merge all app resources for WindowsX64 into a single build directory. pinpitProguardReleaseJarsLinuxX64 - Runs Proguard to minify and obfuscate release jars.
+pinpitPackageDefaultUberJarForWindowsX64 - Packages an Uber-Jar for WindowsX64.
+pinpitPackageRelease - Builds packages for all systems and architectures. pinpitPackageReleaseDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseMsiX64 - Builds an MSI package for WindowsX64.
+pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory. pinpitPrepareAppResourcesWindowsX64 - Merge all app resources for WindowsX64 into a single build directory. pinpitProguardReleaseJarsLinuxX64 - Runs Proguard to minify and obfuscate release jars.